Melimet/SchoolProject-TextAdventureGame/README.md

 Text adventure game - Abandoned Hospital Simulator 2017 - A text adventure game utilizing Python and HeidiSQL

-A text adventure game me and my group made during our first semester in Metropolia.
+This is a text adventure game me and my group made during our first semester in Metropolia.
 The game includes 3 files: The main game, a HeidiSQL database and a create user commands text file.

 In order to make the game work, you have to first initialize the database by running the database file in HeidiSQL.